camaoag/project-pinto-sdk-go/docs/ZoneApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDnsApiZonesPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiApiDnsZonePostRequest struct via the builder pattern

 Name | Type | Description  | Notes